levitsky/pyteomics/tutorial/source/electrochem.rst

 =============

-Electrochemical properties of polypeptides can be assessed via the :py:mod:`electrochem` module.
+Electrochemical properties of polypeptides can be assessed via the :py:mod:`pyteomics.electrochem` module.
 For now, it allows to calculate:

 *  the charge of a polypeptide molecule at given pH;
 *  the isoelectric point.

-The :py:mod:`electrochem` module is based on the Henderson-Hasselbalch equation.
+The :py:mod:`pyteomics.electrochem` module is based on the Henderson-Hasselbalch equation.